Tedjoulemohermann/Tedjoulemohermann/README.md

 ### <a href="https://github.com/Tedjoulemohermann/MES-PROJETS-PYTHON/blob/main/Projet5_analytics_Hermann.ipynb">Project 5 : Counterfeit banknotes detection using python.</a>

 <b>Situation</b>:
 Your IT consulting company offers you a new mission at the Ministry of the Interior, in the context of the fight against organized crime, at the central office for the repression of counterfeiting.
-Your mission: to create a counterfeit detection algorithm.
+Your mission: to create a counterfeit  banknotes detection algorithm.

 <img src="https://github.com/Tedjoulemohermann/Tedjoulemohermann/blob/main/Capture4.PNG">
 <b>SKILLS</b>  : Data structure, numpy, pandas, data cleaning, matplotlib, seaborn et sklearn